Preparing for your hospital visit

-- A list of previous hospitalisation, illnesses, surgeries and allergies
+- A list of previous hospitalisation, illnesses, operations and allergies.

 - All current medication in their original packaging indicating dosages and schedules.
-Please make sure that you provide it to your nurse.
+Please make sure that you provide this to your nurse.

-- Embassy staff needs a letter from the embassy with a guarantee of payment
+- Embassy staff need a letter from the embassy with a guarantee of payment.

-- SANDF staff needs a letter of authorization
+- SANDF staff need a letter of authorisation.